theo-armour/2023/apps/trayo/README.md

 ## To Do / Wish List

+* show revision dates of trayo & notesy
 * clickable links in files
+* think about residents menu

+Other thoughts

 * Radio buttons to select iframe to update
 * Add new iframe
 * Add details button